bodrick/awesome/README.md

 ## HTML

-*   [dennisdoomen/CSharpGuidelines](https://github.com/dennisdoomen/CSharpGuidelines) - A set of coding guidelines for C# 9.0, design principles and layout rules for improving the overall quality of your code development.
 *   [fire1ce/3os.org](https://github.com/fire1ce/3os.org) - Collocation of technical documentation and guides for devops, developers, pentesters, systems administrators and other IT professionals website
 *   [asterics/FLipMouse](https://github.com/asterics/FLipMouse) - The repository for FLipMouse (Finger and LipMouse)
 *   [maskati/azure-icons](https://github.com/maskati/azure-icons) - Azure Icons